-What is a glass break detector?
+What is a Glass Break Sensor?

 You get enhanced security using both motion sensors and glass break sensors.
 Security experts suggest using motion sensors before glass break detectors and securing locations that are hard to secure using a glass break sensor.
 Those may include your rooftop or windowless basement.
 In both cases, an intruder can make a hole to penetrate your property.
 These are not common methods to break into the average home but are options you should consider.

-· Broadband microphones that analyze sound on more than one level, resulting in more accurate monitoring.
+- As an alternative, broadband microphones that analyze sound on more than one level, resulting in more accurate monitoring.

-· A broad range glass break sensor that can protect glass up to 30 feet away.
+- A broad range glass break sensor that can protect glass up to 30 feet away.

-· Low energy consumption for extended sensor life.
+- Low energy consumption for extended sensor life.

-· Indicators for sensor testing and low battery.
+- Indicators for sensor testing and low battery.

 Why Install Glass Break Detectors